A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Introduction

-\paragraph{Outline.} The remainder of this paper is organized as follows. \cref{sec:prel} presents preliminaries. \cref{sec:alg} presents our method and key analytical ingredients. \cref{sec:stochastic} discusses the implications of \lightons to SXO, which answers a COLT'13 open problem. \cref{sec:app} demonstrates the broad applicability of \lightons inherited from ONS. \cref{sec:conclusion} concludes the paper and discusses future directions.
-All omitted details of algorithms and proofs are deferred to the appendices.
+\paragraph{Outline.} The remainder of this paper is organized as follows. \cref{sec:prel} presents preliminaries. \cref{sec:alg} introduces our method and key analytical ingredients. \cref{sec:stochastic} discusses the implications of \lightons to SXO, which answers a COLT'13 open problem. \cref{sec:app} demonstrates the broad applicability of \lightons inherited from ONS. \cref{sec:conclusion} concludes the paper and discusses future directions.
+Omitted technical details are deferred to the appendices.